saucermanlab/Netflux2/README.txt

 If there are no reactions going to a species, we put a 0.

 To do:
-Support missing input reactions to a species
+Support missing input reactions to a species (done?)
-Cleanup- clear uploads directory at start, clear flask session data Error handling more bug testing with model library, loading additional models
+Cleanup- clear uploads directory at start, clear flask session data Error handling more bug testing with model library (pretty well done?), loading additional models Add network export for compatibility with https://web.cytoscape.org/.
+Generate an edge table from the xgmmml

 Planned features:
 Update XGMML if given a previous one (from code, not in GUI)